 This course is available for students in the BA Urban Studies programme and to a limited amount of external students.

-The course elaborates these topics with reference to the latest conceptual developments not only in urban studies but also in environmental governance and politics, and social scientific discourse about urban climate governance.
+The course elaborates these topics with reference to the latest conceptual developments not only in urban studies and the humanities, but also in environmental governance and politics.
 In the tutorials, insights from the readings and lectures are further explored and discussed.
 A set of specialised guest lecturers complements the thematic focus of this course (i.e. on climate change) by addressing a variety of other topics and urban governance aspects.

 The student is able to:

 1) Identify key aspects and challenges of contemporary urban governance and citizenship, especially regarding climate change;

 2) Characterise different modes of urban climate governance and the roles of state and non-state actors;